Report of the Chief Officers Executive.

-The Chief Officers Executive submitted a report (previously circulated) which proposed a Medium Term Financial Plan (MTFP) for 2021/22 to 2024/25, and which also included setting a budget and council tax increase for 2021/22, for consultation.
+The Leader introduced the report of the Chief Officers Executive (previously circulated) requesting that consideration be given to the Medium Term Financial Plan (MTFP) for 2023/24 to 2026/27 (also previously circulated) for consultation, including setting a budget and council tax increase for 2023/24.

-(a) Supports the Council Tax increase of 1.99 per cent plus the 3.00 per cent Adult Social Care Precept to help fund social care for 2021/22, totalling a 4.99 per cent increase;
+(a) a Council tax increase of 2.99 per cent plus a two per cent Adult Social Care Precept to fund social care for 2023/24; and